bsejawal/how-to/java/java8/interview-question.md

    2. Find name of the employee whose salary is Nth highest
    3. Find the count of employee in each Project where Employee can have may Project
    4. After finding count of employee in each Project print them like 'Banking System'=2, 'Healthcare Portal'=3
+   5. Return a Employee name only whose projectCode is P001 where Employee can have many Projects

 2. Given a list of integers: `` List<Integer> list= Arrays.asList(10,15,8,49,25,98,98,15,32, 101, 1002) `` find out following using Stream APIs
      1. All even numbers